Dieng temples: History

 It is unclear when they were built, and were estimated to range from mid 7th century to the end of the 8th century CE; they are the oldest known standing stone structures in Central Java.
 They are originally thought to have numbered 400 but only eight remain after local farmers removed stone following the draining of the lake in the 19th century.

 Examining the Javanese temple architectural styles, archaeologists grouped the Dieng temples within the Northern Central Javanese style, together with Gedong Songo temples, and to some extent also includes the East Javanese Badut temple, and West Javanese Cangkuang and Bojongmenje temple, and suggested that all of these temples are built within the same period, ranges from 7th to 8th century.
 An inscription discovered near Arjuna temple in Dieng was dated circa 808-809 CE, it was the oldest surviving specimen of old Javanese script, which revealed that the Dieng temple was continuously inhabited from mid 7th to early 9th century.

-The Dieng temples were rediscovered in 1814 by a visiting British soldier who spotted temple ruin lying in the middle of a lake.
-At that time the plain surrounding the Arjuna cluster was flooded with water and forming a small lake.
+The Dieng temples were rediscovered in 1814 by a visiting British soldier who spotted temple ruins lying in the middle of a lake.
+At that time the plain surrounding the Arjuna cluster was flooded with water which formed a small lake.
 In 1856, Isidore van Kinsbergen led an effort to drain the lake to reveal the temples.
 The Dutch East Indies Government continued the reconstruction project in 1864, followed by further study and photographs taken by Van Kinsbergen.
 The temples are now believed to have been named after the heroes of the Hindu epic Mahabharata.